gedrutten/Portfolio/content/3644QCA/umbrellaNavigation.md

 * I do have an I2C IO Extender that can provide 16 IO using just 2 pins (SDA, SCL).
 The only problem with this is that the 2 pins used for I2C on the micro:bit lie right next to each other, so 3D printing a connector that can access these 2 pins might prove difficult.
 Often microcontrollers allow you to reconfigure the pins used for I2C, so this may be an option depending on research.
 Of course, it would also require adding another module to the stack as well (albeit quite small).
 * Switch to a 5V microcontroller - say an Arduino Mini or similar so that we can use the magnetometer module that behaved as expected on a 5V supply.
 We could then add an ESP-01 module to regain the wireless functionality.
 Might also still need a voltage level shifter to run the ESP.
 So that's, maybe 4 modules although probably still a smaller footprint than a micro:bit which could also physically wrap around the stem of the umbrella.
 * Change the design to just display N, S, E and W rather than all 8 points (N, NE, E, SE, S, SW, W, NW).
 By reducing the number of directions being displayed, we can avoid using the lines that are shared with the internal LED display and hence allow the compass calibration to work again.

-I'm kinda turned around on the micro:bit if we can get 2 of them since we can use the second one to provide a remote direction controller - the umbrella will respond to the orientation of the remote micro:bit.
+I'm kinda turned around on the micro:bit (now that I have a connector mechanism, maybe?).
+If we can get 2 of them we can use the second one to provide a remote direction controller - the umbrella will respond to the orientation of the remote micro:bit.
 Easy and interactively intuitive.

 #### Post note (solution)